jamesbting/COMP-400-Research-Project/riot-games-api-scraper/README.md

 ## Before running

-Before running the program, ensure that the file location is correct in the default.yaml file.
+Before running the program, ensure that the file location is correct in the ```config/default.yaml ```file.
 Here you can also configure the behavior of the program, including which regions to scrape.

 ## Running the program